Testing SMS OTP flows, end to end.

 Where to go next

 The SMS quickstart gets you from a key to a green test in a few minutes, in JS, Python, or bare curl.
+If a verification vendor — Twilio Verify, MessageBird, Vonage — does your sending, the phone-verification guide covers the vendor-integration blind spot specifically.
 If your second factor arrives by email instead — or as well — the email OTP guide covers that side's flake anatomy.
 And if the thing filling in your signup form is an agent rather than a test runner, the MCP quickstart wires the same loop into it.